-From the service encounter data, providers must track service delivery by utilization over the course of the entire fiscal year for input into Schedules 3 and 3A.
-The following instructions describe how Schedule 3 organizes the utilization data.
+From the service encounter data, providers must track service delivery by utilization over the course of the entire fiscal year for input into this schedule.
+The following instructions describe how utilization data is organized.

-Column 1 - Total Units
+Column 1 - Non-Facility Units

-Providers should report all encounterable units of service, with or without an RVU weight, provided in a Non-Facility setting by the CPT/HCPCS codes listed on Schedule 3.
+Providers should report all encounterable units of service, with or without an RVU weight, provided in a Non-Facility setting by the CPT/HCPCS codes listed.
 Service definitions for the CPT/HCPCS codes are in the column labeled "Description."
 Units reported must be of the same nature and time period as defined in this column.
-The Total line automatically calculates the total units.
-The provider should not enter any data in this line.
+The Total line automatically calculates the total units; the provider should not enter any data in this line.